stevegrunwell/write-some-docs/slides.md

 Note:

+* Intersection types: value satisfies two or more types
-Intersection types are represented with an ampersand: our $kernels argument must be an instance of Corn *and* implement the Popable interface.
+    * Intersection types are represented with an ampersand: our $kernels argument must be an instance of Corn *and* implement the Popable interface.
+* Union types: value satisfies at least one of the given types

-Union types are separated with a vertical pipe, meaning that $fat can accept an instance of Butter _or_ Oil.
+    * Union types are separated with a vertical pipe, meaning that $fat can accept an instance of Butter _or_ Oil.

 ----